For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: Credit: Alexandru Nika (left), Adam Gilchrist (right)- Shutterstock

-If you've got a friendly and professional manner and fancy yourself a good communicator, this could be the perfect way to earn some quick cash.
+If you have strong communication skills and a friendly, professional manner, this could be the perfect way to earn some quick cash.

-Working as a poll clerk is a great job to add to your CV and will make you more desirable to employers.
+Working as a poll clerk is a great job to add to your CV to make you more desirable to employers.

 What does an election poll clerk do?